abemedia/abemedia.github.io/seo.md

     -
         title: Organic SEO
         icon: search
-        content: Potential customers are already looking for your products on search engines every day.
-We boost your search engine ranking by improving on keywords and optimising your site.
+        content: Cost-effective long-term SEO campaigns including on- & off-site optimisation to help your site become more visible in the search engines and give your traffic a boost.
     -
         title: Google Adwords (PPC)
         icon: bar-chart-o